tqpatil/Python-Proxy/README.md

 # Python-Proxy
-Creating a proxy with python.
+Creating a functioning proxy with python.